hywel/hywel.github.io/_posts/blog/2016-01-25-a-few-preliminaries.md

 ![plot of chunk vowel_space](/figures/vowel_space-6.png)

-I have moved some of the files around and this is a further test.
+I have moved some of the files around and this is a further test of the workflow functionality.
 I am hoping to be out of the testing phase within a week or so and then I should be able to post in plain text from anywhere!